Aidar (river)

 The Aidar (Айдар, Айдар) is a river in Luhansk Oblast, Ukraine and Belgorod Oblast, Russia.
 A left tributary of the Seversky Donets, it is 264 km long (with 256 km located within Ukraine) and has a basin area of 7420 km2.
 The slopes of the valley are partitioned with ravines and gorges.
 In the spring, snow melt accounts for approximately 70% of the flow.
-The average flow module is 1.7 litres • sec / km².
+The average flow module is 1.7 litres / sec / km².
 The river freezes in December.

+The Aidar Battalion in the Ukrainian Armed Forces is named after this river.